 Overview

-The proposed project will deliver a new pontoon on the Endeavour River, opposite Lions Park, providing a convenient access point for small craft users near local amenities.
+The project will deliver a new pontoon on the Endeavour River, opposite Lions Park, providing a convenient access point for small craft users near local amenities.
 It will reduce congestion, improve safety, and keep the Cooktown boat ramp free for larger vessels.

 As with all waterways in Far North Queensland, people are encouraged to remain croc-smart when using the Endeavour River and to take care near the water at all times.